openvinotoolkit/openvino_tensorflow/examples/README.md

 * Please refer to [**this**](https://github.com/openvinotoolkit/openvino_tensorflow#use-pre-built-packages) for more details about pre-built packages.

 The TensorFlow `GraphDef` that contains the Yolo V3 model definition and weights is not packaged in the repo because of its size.
-Instead, you must first follow below instructions to convert the model from DarkNet to TensorFlow and download the labels and weights in the `data` directory in the source tree:
+So, you must first follow the below instructions to convert the model from DarkNet to TensorFlow and download the labels and weights in the `data` directory in the source tree:

 ```bash
 $ cd <path-to-openvino_tensorflow>/examples/data